nest/nest-simulator/doc/htmldoc/neurons/neuron_types.rst

       NEST convention: ``ps``

+      Continuous time . . .
-      More computataionally heavy, but provide better resolution to spike times than a non-precise model.
+      More computataionally heavy, but provide better resolution to spike times than a grid-constrained model.
       See :ref:`our guide on precise spike timing <sim_precise_spike_times>`.

       .. dropdown:: Precise spike timing